Abstract divisorial spaces and arithmetic intersection numbers

 In this section, we explain the local theory of metrized line bundles considered in Arakelov theory.
 The adic generalization introduced by Yuan and Zhang \cite{yuan2021adelic} can be seen as the completion in the formalism of abstract divisorial spaces.

-We fix a field $K$ which is complete with respect to a given absolute value $|\phantom{a}|_v$.
-We denote by $\kcirc$ the valuation ring of $K$ and by $\ktilde$ the residue field.
+We fix a field $K$ which is complete with respect to a given absolute value $\val_v$, where $v$ denotes the corresponding place of $K$.
+If $v$ is non-archimedean, we denote by $\kcirc$ the valuation ring of $K$ and by $\ktilde$ the residue field.
 We also fix an algebraic variety $U$ over $K$ of dimension $d$.